mdeff/ntds_2018/README.md

 ## Projects

-This year, the whole course is evaluated by a project (see the description), proposed and carried out by groups of three to four students.
+This year, the whole course is evaluated by a project, carried out by groups of three to four students.
+See the list of [proposed projects](projects.md).
 The students had to deliver four milestones, following the theory seen in class:
 1. Network properties: measure and interpret some properties of your network
 1. Network models: fit some relevant network models and comment on their fitness
 1. Spectral graph theory: visualize or cluster your graph using the spectrum of the graph Laplacian